Anyolite/anyolite/README.md

 ### Pointers given to Ruby are weak references and therefore not tracked by the garbage collector

-Try to avoid pointers wherever possible, otherwise keep track of the referenced objects.
+Try to avoid exposed pointers wherever possible, otherwise keep track of the referenced objects.

+### Integers passed to Ruby are larger than 64 bit

+Especially mruby does not directly support large numbers.
+If really needed, the config file can be modified to include a BigNum mrbgem, but this is not tested.

 # Why this name?